MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Explore-Metrics-external-collaboration.md

 The following graph shows the top external domains that people in the company spend the most time with.
 You can pivot the data by using various settings, such as total collaboration hours, total collaboration cost, or number of employees engaged.

 >[!Note]
-> Personal email domains, for example, hotmail.com or live.com, are included in overall metric calculations but are hidden from the top external domains chart to reduce "noise".
+> Personal email domains, for example, hotmail.com or live.com, are included in overall metric calculations but are hidden from the top external domains chart to reduce "noise."

 ![External domains](../images/WpA/Use/ext-domains-most-time.png)